fons/JavaOdeInt/README.md

  Numerical solution of a system of first order
     ordinary differential equations  y'=f(x,y).
-     This is an explicit runge-kutta method of order 8(5,3) due to Dormand & Prince (with stepsize control and dense output)
+     This is an explicit runge-kutta method of order 8(5,3) due to Dormand & Prince (with step-size control and dense output)

 + [gnicodes](http://www.unige.ch/~hairer/software.html)